zekesonxx/smaz-rs/V2-SPEC.md

 * Opcode `67`, currently `"http://"`, would become `"://"`.
 * Opcode `40`, currently `"   "` (3 spaces), would become `"http"`.

-Compressing `http://` down to a single byte is certainly helpful, and back in 2008 when smez was written it was probably the only concern.
+Compressing `http://` down to a single byte is certainly helpful, and back in 2008 when smez was written HTTPS wasn't very widespread in day-to-day use.
 In 2017, where HTTPS is prevalent everywhere, `https://` currently takes 9 bytes (which is an enlargement!).
 Under this change `http://` would take 2 bytes, and `https://` would take 3.

 An alternative option would be to leave opcode `67` alone, and just change opcode `40` to `https://`.
 This would give identical compression numbers to HTTP and HTTPS URLs, but doesn't support other URLs.